awfulwaffle77/ExamTopicsQuizMaker/README.md

 &emsp;|-> 📄 all pages needed, in HTML format

 6. Install requirements with `pip install -r requirements`
-7. Run `main.py` with `python main.py` or `python3 main.py`
+7. Run `main.py` with `python main.py` or however your python3
+command is called
 8. Choose how many questions you want per run.
-This is if you want to have a quiz of 30 question before finishing and checking for wrong questions
+This is if you want to have a set of only n question before finishing and checking for wrong questions, where n is the number you choose
-9. Choose if you want the correct answer shown immediately or "no" if you want to check the file at the end of the quiz
+9. Choose if you want the correct answer shown immediately after giving an answer or choose "no" if you want  to check the file at the end of the quiz
 10. Answer the questions
 11. Review the .txt file that has been created when you have started the quiz

 ## Steps with images